 Mission and Goals

-This Conceptual Framework relates directly to Molloy College's Strategic Plan and is supported by the four pillars of Dominican life: prayer, study, preaching and community that we interpret as:
+This Conceptual Framework relates directly to Molloy University's Strategic Plan and is supported by the four pillars of Dominican life: prayer, study, preaching and community that we interpret as:

 - Spirituality and reflection

 - Shared Vision